DataDog/integrations-core/weblogic/README.md

 (wlst) > exit()
 ```

-Activate the changes and restart the Weblogic server.
+Activate the changes and restart the WebLogic server.

 ### Configuration